bouffalolab/bl_iot_sdk-components/network/ble/README.md

 libblecontroller_702_m1s1:   1 BLE connection is supported, BL702 can be master or slave in this connection.
 libblecontroller_702_m16s1:  16 BLE connections are suppprted, BL702 can be master or slave in each connection.

+btblecontroller lib information：
 BL702L:
 libbtblecontroller_702l_m1s1r:  1 BLE connection is supported, BL702L can be master or slave.
 Some controller codes are in rom.
 libbtblecontroller_702l_m1s1rp: Based on libbtblecontroller_702l_m1s1r, support BLE PDS(power down sleep) feature.
 libbtblecontroller_702l_m1s1p:  Based on libbtblecontroller_702l_m1s1rp, but controller codes are all in flash.
 libbtblecontroller_702l_m2s1p:  2 BLE connections are supported, BL702L can be master or slave.
 Controller codes are all in flash.
 Support BLE PDS(power down sleep) feature.
+libbtblecontroller_702l_m4s1p:  4 BLE connections are supported, BL702L can be master or slave, controller codes are all in flash.
+Support BLE PDS(power down sleep) feature.
-libbtblecontroller_702l_m8s1:   8 BLE connections are supported, BL702L can be master or slave, controller codes are all in flash.
+libbtblecontroller_702l_m8s1p:  8 BLE connections are supported, BL702L can be master or slave, controller codes are all in flash.
+Support BLE PDS(power down sleep) feature.
+libbtblecontroller_702l_m0s2p:  2 BLE connections are supported, BL702L can only be slave.
+Controller codes are all in flash.
+Support BLE PDS(power down sleep) feature.

+BL616:
+libbtblecontroller_bl616_ble1m0s1bredr0:  BLE only mode.
+1 BLE connection is supported, BL616 can only be slave in this connection.
+libbtblecontroller_bl616_ble1m0s1sbredr0: Based on libbtblecontroller_bl616_ble1m0s1bredr0, add BLE scan feature.
+libbtblecontroller_bl616_ble1m0s1sbredr1: Based on libbtblecontroller_bl616_ble1m0s1sbredr0, support bredr with 2 acl connections and 2 sco(or esco) links.
+libbtblecontroller_bl616_ble1m10s1bredr0：BLE only mode.
+10 BLE connections are suppprted, BL616 can be master or slave in each connection. libbtblecontroller_bl616_ble1m2s1bredr0：BLE only mode.
+2 BLE connections are suppprted, BL616 can be master or slave in each connection.